Country life movement: Projects

 As late as 1920, half the population lived in rural areas.
 They experienced their own progressive reforms, typically with the explicit goal of upgrading country life.
 Special efforts were made to reach the rural South and remote areas, such as the mountains of Appalachia and the Ozarks.

 The most urgent need was better transportation to get out of the mud.
 The railroad system was virtually complete; the need was for much better roads.
 The traditional method of placing the burden for maintaining roads on local landowners was increasingly inadequate.
 New York State took the lead in 1898, and by 1916 the old system had been discarded everywhere.
 Demands grew for local and state government to take charge.

 With the coming of the automobile after 1910, urgent efforts were made to upgrade and modernize dirt roads designed for horse-drawn wagon traffic.
 The American Association for Highway Improvement was organized in 1910.
 Funding came from automobile registration, and taxes on motor fuels, as well as state aid.
 In 1916, federal-aid was first made available to improve post-roads, and promote general commerce.
 Congress appropriated $75 million over a five-year period, with the Secretary of Agriculture in charge through the Bureau of Public Roads, in cooperation with the state highway departments.
-There were 2.4 million miles of rural dirt rural roads in 1914; 100,000 miles had been improved with grading and gravel, and 3000 miles were given high quality surfacing.
+There were 2.4 million miles of rural dirt roads in 1914; 100,000 miles had been improved with grading and gravel, and 3000 miles were given high quality surfacing.

 The rapidly increasing speed of automobiles, and especially trucks, made maintenance and repair a high-priority item.
 Concrete was first used in 1909, and expanded until it became the dominant surfacing material in the 1930s.

 Rural schools were often poorly funded, one room operations taught by young local women before they married, with occasional supervision by county superintendents.
 The progressive solution was modernization through consolidation, so the children could be attend modern Schools taught by full-time professional teachers who had graduated from the college programs and were certified and monitored by the county superintendent.
 Farmers complained at the expense, and also at the loss of control over local affairs, but in state after state the consolidation process went forward.

 Numerous other programs were aimed at rural youth, including 4-H clubs, Boy Scouts and Girl Scouts.
 County fairs not only gave prizes for the most productive agricultural practices, they also demonstrated those practices to an attentive rural audience.
 Programs for new mothers included maternity care and training in baby care.